 Januvia is a type-2 diabetes medication that has been linked to pancreatitis (pancreas inflammation).
-Most people who are diagnosed with pancreatitis have required hospitalization for treatment.
-The FDA has also warned that Januvia is associated with hemorrhagic and necrotizing pancreatitis.

 Do I Have a Texas Januvia Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by pancreatitis, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Januvia lawsuit in Texas.

 Januvia (sitagliptin) is a medication that is used with diet and exercise to help adults with type-2 diabetes control their blood-sugar levels.
 Januvia is the first FDA-approved drug in a class of diabetes drugs called dipeptidyl peptidase-4 (DPP-4) inhibitors.
 Januvia helps control blood-sugar levels by stimulating the pancreas to secrete extra insulin.

 Januvia and Pancreatitis

 - How is pancreatitis diagnosed?

 Unfortunately, in some patients, Januvia may increase the risk of pancreatitis (pancreas inflammation).
 The pancreas is a digestive organ that is located behind the stomach.
 It is responsible for producing digestive enzymes and metabolic hormones like insulin and glucagon.

 Severe pancreas inflammation can progress to life-threatening forms of pancreatitis, such as: